mcdonc/.nixconfig/videos/excited/script.rst

 - I can reinstall a system in that amount of time delta time for backup and restore of the homedir.

-- My systems are always available: local name resolution and ssh config are shared.
+- My systems are always available remotely: local name resolution and ssh config are shared.

 - I can print from any system.